Resignation Letter Due to Company Changes Example

 - Your signature (whether hand-signed or an electronic signature)

 Because you want to leave on good terms, you should give sufficient notice of your departure.
+(Ideally, you will provide two weeks' notice).
 Also, consider adding some of the following information:

 - Express appreciation for the opportunity of having worked there